 - ⅓ cup lemon juice

 - 4 teaspoons Pomona's Pectin

-- 4 teaspoons calcium chloride water (included in Pomona’s package, see package directions)
+- 4 teaspoons calcium chloride water included in Pomona's package

 - Place strawberries, elderflowers, lemon juice and calcium water into a heavy bottomed stock pot.
 Carefully snip individual florets into the fruit, discarding as much stem material as possible.